Eyesore123/project-management/README.md

-Files for project management website.
+Files for a project management website.
 This project is from The Net Ninja's Firebase and React course.

 Check the project ->

 <a href="https://javascript-d1a2d.web.app/">Go to project website</a>

-Changes I made:
+Things that have changed from the original version:

 Code improvements